jmamath/Bottom-Sea-Detection/README.md

 For example the scripts relative to the preprocessing have not been included, only the models.

 ## MODELS
-Five models can be used as scripts:
+Six models can be used as scripts:

 - Linear_regression.py : linear regression
 - ShallowNN.py : shallow neural network